sourmash-bio/sourmash_plugin_branchwater/doc/README.md

-# fastgather and manysearch - an introduction
+# fastgather, fastmultigather, and manysearch - an introduction

-This repository implements two sourmash plugins, `fastgather` and `manysearch`.
+This repository implements three sourmash plugins, `fastgather`, `fastmultigather`, and `manysearch`.
 These plugins make use of multithreading in Rust to provide very fast implementations of `search` and `gather`.
 With large databases, these commands can be hundreds to thousands of times faster, and 10-50x lower memory.

 The main *drawback* to these plugin commands is that their inputs and outputs are not as rich as the native sourmash commands.
 In particular, this means that input databases need to be prepared differently, and the output may be most useful as a prefilter in conjunction with regular sourmash commands.

 ## Preparing the database

-Both `manysearch` and `fastgather` use
+All three commands use
 _text files containing lists of signature files_, or "fromfiles", for the search database, and `manysearch` uses these "fromfiles" for queries, too.

 (Yes, this plugin will eventually be upgraded to support zip files; keep an eye on [sourmash#2230](https://github.com/sourmash-bio/sourmash/pull/2230).)